 Happy Veterans Day!
 A few weeks ago, GlobalGiving challenged Military with PTSD to share our #failforward moment from our Explosion of Kindness Program.
 We are proud to announce, Military with PTSD placed 3rd in the Fail Forward contest with the Explosion of Kindness Success and Failure Report.
 We have learned so much from our Firework Sign program and from GlobalGiving.
-By teaching and challenging us, we have been able to grow as a non-profit.
+By teaching and challenging us, we have been able to grow as the military education finance options.
 We appreciate and value all that GlobalGiving has done and continues to do.
 We would also like to say a huge THANK YOU!!! to our members, our supporters, and our contributors.
 Without all of you, none of this would be possible.

 July 17, 2015 6 pm

 Valdosta, GA – On July 4th, just days after fireworks became legal in Georgia, a young veteran took his own life, after fireworks triggered his Post Traumatic Stress Disorder.

 In response to Mike Kreft’s passing, the Valdosta community is now sending an important message with yard signs.

 We covered Kreft’s story, and the result has been an outpouring of support.
 One group, called ‘Military With PTSD’, has donated yard signs for local combat veterans to help raise awareness about the disorder.

 200 of those signs will be distributed in the Valdosta community at an event on Saturday.

 Eyewitness News Reporter, Winnie Wright, covered the Mike Kreft story, and is hosting the event.
 “This event was all promulgated by the fact that people wanted to support Mike Kreft.
 They wanted to support his memory, they wanted to support his family and other veterans in our community.
 So we will be out here on Saturday from 10 to 1 at the American Legion Post 13”, she says.